wp-plugins/website-popups/readme.txt

 **Create your Website Popup in Minutes**

 - No coding required.
-Create your Popups with just a few clicks
+Create your [Website Popup](http://corp.wishpond.com/website-popups "Website Popup Builder") with just a few clicks

 - Use our Responsive Templates to get the best results